zullicm/phase-3-ruby-oo-inheritance-modules-lab/README.md

 # Modules Lab

-## Objectives
+## Learning Goals

-1. Recognize "code smells" that indicate the need for refactoring.
+- Recognize "code smells" that indicate the need for refactoring.
-2. Use modules to refactor away repetitious code.
+- Use modules to refactor away repetitious code.

-## Overview
+## Introduction

 In this lab, we have an `Artist` class and a `Song` class. `Artist`s have many songs and an individual instance of the `Song` class belongs to an artist.